NATO and Afghanistan

-- ISAF is NATO’s longest and most challenging mission to date: at its height, the force was more than 130,000 strong with troops from 50 NATO and partner nations.
+- ISAF was NATO’s longest and most challenging mission to date: at its height, the force was more than 130,000 strong with troops from 50 NATO and partner nations.

-- ISAF also contributed to reconstruction and development in Afghanistan through 28 multinational Provincial Reconstruction Teams – led by individual ISAF nations – securing areas, outside of Kabul in the provinces, in which reconstruction work was conducted by national and international actors.
+- ISAF also contributed to reconstruction and development in Afghanistan through 28 multinational Provincial Reconstruction Teams.

-- The Enduring Partnership is NATO’s political partnership with Afghanistan.
-It was set up in 2010 at the NATO Summit in Lisbon.
-At the 2016 Summit, Allies decided to strengthen and enhance the Partnership, within and alongside RSM, through political dialogue and practical cooperation.
+- Set up in 2010, the Enduring Partnership is NATO’s political partnership with Afghanistan.
+At the 2016 NATO Summit in Warsaw, Allies decided to strengthen and enhance the Partnership within and alongside RSM.
 In the longer term, a traditional partnership with Afghanistan remains NATO’s goal.

-- NATO’s Senior Civilian Representative represents the political leadership of the Alliance in Kabul, liaising with the government, civil society, representatives of the international community and neighbouring countries.
-The Representative has a leading role in advising the Afghan authorities on the Enduring Partnership.
+- NATO’s Senior Civilian Representative represents the political leadership of the Alliance in Kabul, advising the Afghan authorities on the Enduring Partnership as well as liaising with the government, civil society, representatives of the international community and neighbouring countries.

 More background information